 Residents can purchase cheap health insurance in South Dakota on the federally run state insurance exchange.
 South Dakota currently has two insurers that provide coverage for the state: Avera Health Plans Inc. and Sanford Health Plan.

-In South Dakota, the average premium for 2021 health plans is $561 per month, representing a 1% increase over the past year.
-For a 40-year-old, this is $5 more expensive than in 2020.
+In South Dakota, the average premium for 2023 health plans is $659 per month, representing a 5% increase over 2022.

-We conducted research and found that the Sanford Simplicity $4,750 is the cheapest Silver health plan available in the majority of counties in South Dakota.
-However, the Avera 3000 policy is the most affordable Silver plan in approximately one-quarter of the state.
-The Sanford TRUE $4,750 is the cheapest Silver plan in the state, but it is only available in three counties.
+We conducted research and found that the Avera 5800 is the cheapest Silver health plan available in the majority of counties in South Dakota.
+The Avera Direct 5800 is the cheapest Silver plan in the state, but only in three counties.

-We researched all of the policies available in the state and identified the lowest-cost health insurance options by metal tier to help you compare the different costs and benefits among the levels.
-For example, the Sanford TRUE $4,750 is the cheapest Silver plan, which has a monthly premium of $473 and a deductible of $4,750.
-However, the cheapest Gold plan, the Sanford TRUE $1,750, costs $29 more per month but has a much lower deductible of $1,750.
+We researched all of the policies available in the state and identified the lowest-cost health insurance options by plan tier to help you compare the different costs and benefits of the levels.
+For example, the Avera Direct 5800 is the cheapest Silver plan, which has a monthly premium of $514 and a deductible of $5,800.
+However, the cheapest Gold plan, the Sanford TRUE $1,750, costs $13 more per month but has a much lower deductible of $1,750.

-In the table below, we list the cheapest health insurance plans by metal tier for South Dakota, along with the deductible, out-of-pocket maximum and monthly cost for a 40-year-old.
+In the table below, we list the cheapest health insurance plans by coverage tier for South Dakota, along with the deductible, out-of-pocket maximum and monthly cost for a 40-year-old.

 Find Cheap Health Insurance Quotes in Your Area

-There are currently four different tiers available to purchase in South Dakota: Catastrophic, Expanded Bronze, Silver and Gold.
+There are currently four different tiers available in South Dakota: Catastrophic, Bronze, Silver and Gold.
 These plans differ in the costs and benefits that they provide.
 Generally, the higher the metal tier, the higher the monthly premium.
-Age is another key factor that will affect your monthly premium: As you grow older, your monthly health insurance costs will increase regardless of metal tier.
+Age is another key factor that will affect your monthly premium: As you grow older, your monthly health insurance costs will increase regardless of coverage tier.